Skip to Content

 Apple Music Keeps Asking For Password On Mac: 8 Simple Fixes

-Update Mac To Latest Version
+Update Mac To the Latest Version

 Shut Down and Reload Apple Music